MrakDun-desu/kis-v4/doc/thesis/main.typ

 #import "common.typ": todo

 // Change chapters.typ to edit chapters, change appendices.typ to edit appendices.
+// For fonts, typst doesn't recognize them just by being in the fonts folder (if developing
+// locally), so you will either need to pass fonts path to typst command line or install them.
 // Everything else should already be set up.
 //
 // ČSN ISO 690 norm doesn't work properly with what Typst offers, so I made a completely custom